16 Feb 15 Questions to Ask Your Wedding Photographer

 This is a more personal question that is important to ask.
 It’s crucial that your photographer is just as emotionally invested in your big day as you are, because if he/she isn’t passionate about what they’re doing, then they aren’t the right photographer for you.

-9) Will there be a wedding contract?
+9) Will there be some sort of formal agreement?

 10) How long will it take me to receive my photos?